joshstrupp/nba-wnba/Acknowledgements.md

 # Acknowledgements
 This essay would not be possible without the generous and fearless feedback provided by:
 * Emily Linton - Brilliant educator and editor; my sister who I admire entirely too much; it's eclectic, not electric, stupid… also, it's latter, not ladder, stupid.
-* Edward Linton - Ophthalmologist; math/science/data generalist; best brother in law ever; future owner and proprietor of big marge's party barge.
+* Edward Linton - Ophthalmologist; math/science/data generalist; best brother in law ever; future owner and proprietor of large marge's party barge.
 * Eliot Goldfarb - Chicago Bulls analyst; self-diagnosed sports addict; best friend since day one; put a towel down, will ya?
 * Scott Donaldson - Founder of Open Set; digital wizard and mentor; aka Scottly!
 * Colin Kelly - Director at Bully Pulpit; dynamite friend; I'll hang up and listen.